 Today we will present Matthias Barone.
 He attended the 26th annual meeting of the DGK in march in Essen.
-In the poster session he presented his theme Structure-optimized ProM scaffolds address Ena/VASP as a possible antimetastatic target and was awarded with a prize.
+In the poster session he presented his theme Ena/VASP as a possible antimetastatic target addressed Structure-optimized ProM scaffolds and was awarded with a prize.
 Below he will tell us about himself and his experiences.
 If you are interested to read more about the theme, just have a look here.

 How did you end up in protein crystallography?